aws/aws-encryption-sdk/AwsEncryptionSDK/runtimes/rust/README.md

 The AWS Encryption SDK is available on [Crates.io](https://www.crates.io/).

+For more details about the design and architecture of the AWS Encryption SDK, see the [AWS Encryption SDK Developer Guide](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html).

 ## Building the AWS Encryption SDK for Rust

 To build, the AWS Encryption SDK requires the most up to date version of [Dafny](https://github.com/dafny-lang/dafny) on your PATH.